What is a performance review and how do you prepare it?

 - Staff

 A performance review provides clarity and direction for you and your employee.
-You discuss desired or achieved performance and can link a reward or improvement plan to it.
+You discuss desired or achieved performance and can link it to a reward or improvement plan.
 The performance review is not mandatory.
-Read in this article what a performance review is and how it fits into a Human Resources, HR, cycle.
+Read in this article what a performance review is and how you as an employer can prepare for it.

-In the table below, read the characteristics of the conversation types
+In the table below, you can read the characteristics of the interview types

 Type of meeting | Goal | Tip | 1-sided or 2-sided |